wilsonmar/wilsonmar.github.io/_posts/2016-08-31-dynatrace.md

    dynaTrace_license_201703161023.key

+   Each agent installer is pre-configured to where the agent sends its information.

    NOTE: The video mentioned in the email (https://www.youtube.com/watch?v=2ycuNlYUl9E) What is Dynatrace AppMon and How to Get Started – January 2016